wallarm/product-documentation/docs/latest/user-guides/api-abuse-prevention.md

     * Color: scheduled requests, the more the IP requested API endpoints due to the schedule (the same time intervals), the closer to the red.
     * Horizontally: the more RPS (requests per second), the farther to the right.
     * Vertically: the higher the request rate (how fast the IP sends the requests), the higher on the graph.
 Comparing to RPS: IP can send 3 requests per second (which is not a lot), but do that within 3 milliseconds (which is very fast).

+* **Bot behavior** displays different aspects of the bot behavior, including:

+    * Bubble size: business logic score, the more often among all your API endpoints the IP requested critical or sensitive ones, the larger the size.
+    * Color: suspicious behavior score, the more often among all your API endpoints the IP requested the ones that were unusual for normal user to be interested in your application, the closer to the red.
+    * Horizontally: the more RPS (requests per second), the farther to the right.
+    * Vertically: the more bot detectors made "this is a bot" decision, the higher on the graph.

 * **Bot scope** displays bot relation to its targets, including: